Intel dossier

 Gaps

-• El Paso Foxconn/Wistron specific lease economics are not public
+• El Paso Foxconn and Wistron lease economics are still not public enough to support a sharper BTS underwriting template.

-• USMCA July 2026 review outcome will materially change the H2 absorption picture for both markets
+• USMCA July 2026 review outcomes will materially change H2 absorption expectations in both markets.

 Related Pages